-While I love travel, I’ve never really been a big fan of flying.
+While I love travel, I’ve never really been a big fan of flying – I am in the ‘Anxious Flyers Club’ for sure.
 A little bit of turbulence and I’m likely grabbing your hand with my clammy palm until I can get focused and centered again.
-Over the years I have really worked on reducing my fears of flight, so today I am sharing my top tips for relaxing and enjoying the opportunity to see the world and absorb new experiences!
+Over the years I have really worked on reducing my fears of flight, so today I am sharing my top tips for relaxing and enjoying flying, and the opportunity to see the world while absorbing new experiences!

 And there you have it, my go to tips for anxious flyers!
 Do you have any tips that help you when you travel?
 Be sure to share them below so others can experience their benefits as well!